Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 Each weight stack on the ends of the dumbbell is about 4 inches (10.2 cm) long when all the plates are loaded on the handle.

 The amount of play between the plates is minimal thanks to the thin, flat shape.
-Also, the interlocking design of the plates not only keeps the plates as close to each other as possible, it also keep inter-plate movement to an absolute minimum because they're attached to each other.
-Because of these factors, there's little to no rattling of the plates with during use.
+Also, the interlocking design of the plates not only keeps the plates as close to each other as possible, but it also keeps inter-plate movement to an absolute minimum because they’re attached to each other.
+Because of these factors, there’s little to no rattling of the plates during use.

 You may hear some light clicking of the plates together, particularly if accelerating the dumbbells on exercises where you’re using a quicker tempo.

-The plates are made of steel, with an a heavy duty hard nylon compound wrapped around the surface via an injection moulding process.
+The plates are made of steel, with a heavy duty hard nylon compound wrapped around the surface via an injection molding process.

 Second, the nylon coating also greatly reduces noise from inevitable plate-on-stand and plate-on-plate contact when put the dumbbells back in the trays with the unselected plates.

 As you can see from the photos above, there are two tabs on the inside of each plate and two slots on the outside of each plate.
 The tabs of each plate insert into the slots of the next plate.
-There are tabs on the ends of the trays -- these tray tabs insert into the slots on the outside of the last plate on the dumbbell.
-These tabs and slots give the plates their interlocking design, which is a major part of the MX55's adjustment mechanism, which I'll discuss later.
+There are tabs on the ends of the trays — these tray tabs insert into the slots on the outside of the last plate on the dumbbell.
+These tabs and slots give the plates their interlocking design, which is a major part of the MX55’s adjustment mechanism.

-The MX55 dumbbells are perfectly balanced, which is one of the key factors that gives them the "feel" of a traditional dumbbell.
+The MX55 dumbbells are perfectly balanced, which is one of the key factors that give them the “feel” of a traditional dumbbell.